 The prominent Thai architect planned the Sathorn Unique as a residential high rise for a wealthy class.
 The construction of the 49-storey building began in 1990.
-But it came to a full halt when the Asian financial crisis (aka the “Tom Yum Goong crisis”) was unleashed in 1997.
+But it came to a full halt when the Asian financial crisis was unleashed in 1997.
 In an unexpected move, the Thai government devalued the baht.
 This led to a region-wide crisis and the collapse of financial institutions.
 The highly speculative condominium market came to a burst leaving hundreds of unfinished skyscrapers in Bangkok abandoned.

 Despite the morbid reputation (and the fact that the Sathorn Unique is officially off-limits to the public), it has become a great attraction for urban adventurers.
 Two foreigners exposed themselves on YouTube freerunning on the rooftop.
 Capturing some spectacular views, the footage went viral and contributed to a massive number of people illegally entering the building.
-According to visitors, it was possible to gain easy access by paying 200 Baht to the security guards on site.
-Haunted or not, the Sathorn Ghost Tower became an unofficial site for regular boozy gatherings.
+Haunted or not, the Sathorn Ghost Tower became an unofficial site for boozy gatherings.

 Thrill-seekers not deterred by these warnings face new challenges.
 The stairwells are now locked up and it is no longer possible to enter the building via a bridge from an adjacent parking house.
-Recent attempts to gain access by bribing the guards have seemingly led to disappointment.
+Recent attempts to bribe the security guards on-site have seemingly led to disappointment.

 While Pansit is not against urban exploration, he is rightly concerned about the safety of those trespassing the high rise.
 While an estimated 80-90 percent of its core is complete, most of the interior remains unfinished.
 Climbing the tower is therefore not without risk.
 In the heyday of the Sathorn Ghost Tower, some people advised against visiting at night to avoid falling into an elevator hole.

-Finally, the Sathorn Unique Tower featured in a Thai horror movie (The Promise) in 2017.
+Finally, the highrise featured in a Thai horror movie (The Promise) in 2017.
 Whether or not this will curb the suspicious behavior of strangers around the building is debatable.

-With no demolition in sight, the Sathorn Unique may perhaps one day find an investor and turn the page.
+With no demolition in sight, the Sathorn Unique Tower may perhaps one day find an investor and turn the page.
 Until then, it serves as a reminder of a financial crisis and a lesson learned.
-Historical symbol, “Ghost Tower” and urban attraction, the Sathorn Unique does not cease to give us the chills.
+A historic symbol, “ghost tower” and urban attraction, the Sathorn Unique does not cease to give us the chills.